cars-lab-repo/CycPUF/README.md

 ```

 ### 3. Pick the PUF design that is desired.
 Three basic delay PUF designs are currently avilable.
 In order, these are APUF (1), BPUF (2), and ROPUF (3).
-By typing a 1, 2, or 3 and hitting enter, one can select their base PUF design.
+By typing a 1, 2, or 3 and hitting enter, one can select their base PUF design.	<br>
 *For the purpose of this tutorial, we will simply choose the APUF (1).*
 ```
 >*Type 1, 2, or 3:* 1
 ```
 ### 4. Choose whether the PUF will be a CycPUF or not.
-Here one can set whether the PUF to be generated will contain cycles for CycPUF behavior or if the PUF will remain an acyclic PUF.
+Here one can set whether the PUF to be generated will contain cycles for CycPUF behavior or if the PUF will remain an acyclic PUF.	<br>
 *For the purpose of this tutorial, we will choose to create a CycPUF (y).*
 ```
 >*Will this be a CycPUF?*